Last updated on: April 27th, 2022

 -

-If National Day falls on a weekend, a day in lieu is granted either on a day preceding or following the weekend.
+If National Day falls on a weekend, a day in lieu is granted either on the day preceding or following the weekend.

 Annual Leave